hyluvavu/thesis-project-an-aiops-system/README.md

 ## Adapted CausalRCA

-**Deploy the adapted CausalRCA first to set up an HTTP server that will listen for incoming requests from the adapted ELBD.**

-CausalRCA is tailored for root cause analysis.
+CausalRCA is adapted for root cause analysis.
 The original codebase can be found [here](https://github.com/AXinx/CausalRCA_code).

+**Note: deploy the adapted CausalRCA first to set up an HTTP server that will listen for incoming requests from the adapted ELBD.**

 **Build Docker Image:**
 ```bash